 On average, MEAA receives a complaint from a member of the public about alleged unethical behaviour every fortnight.

-However, the vast majority of these cannot be investigated because (a) the individual media worker concerned is not a MEAA member and therefore is not bound by the MEAA Code and so cannot be investigated by the MEAA National Ethics Panel or (b) the complaint is made against a media outlet not an individual.
+However, some cases cannot be investigated because (a) the individual media worker concerned is not a MEAA member and therefore is not bound by the MEAA Code and so is beyond the jurisdiction of the MEAA National Ethics Panel or (b) the complaint is made against a media outlet not an individual.

 In these cases, MEAA does its best to direct the complainant to a body that may be able to investigate the complaint – this includes industry bodies such as the Australian Press Council, Free TV Australia and the Australian Communications and Media Authority.